Barra Olympic Park: Venues

-Future and legacy
+Legacy

-After the conclusion of the games, the site was intended to be repurposed to become the Olympic Training Center, a sports training facility operated by the Brazilian Ministry of Sports.
-The Olympic Aquatics Stadium will be dismantled and its parts to be used in the construction of two new swimming venues on the site - both 50m pools with capacities for 6,000 and 3,000 spectators, respectively.
-Carioca Arena 3 will become a sports school, with space for 850 full-time students, while Future Arena will be dismantled for its materials to be used in the construction of public schools across Rio de Janeiro.
+After the conclusion of the games, the site was repurposed to become the Olympic Training Center, a sports training facility operated by the Brazilian Ministry of Sports.
+The Olympic Aquatics Stadium was dismantled and its parts were used in the construction of two new swimming venues on the site - both 50m pools with capacities for 6,000 and 3,000 spectators, respectively, with other pools being donated to various projects around Brazil.
+Carioca Arena 2 became a campus of the Federal Institute of Education, Science and Technology, serving 1400 students, while Carioca Arena 3 became a sports training school, with space for 5000 full-time students.
+In addition, Future Arena was dismantled for its materials to be used in the construction of public schools across Rio de Janeiro city, and the Rio Olympic Velodrome now houses the Rio Olympic Museum.

 Music

-In 2017, it was announced that the Olympic Park will be the new site of the bi-annual music festival, Rock in Rio.
+In 2017, it was announced that the Olympic Park will be the permanent site of the Rock in Rio traditional international music festival.